codecrafters-io/build-your-own-redis/solutions/elixir/init/explanation.md

-The entry point for your Redis implementation is in `server.ex`.
+The entry point for your Redis implementation is in `lib/server.ex`.

 Study and uncomment the relevant code: